UniM$^2$AE: Multi-modal Masked Autoencoders with Unified 3D Representation for 3D Perception in Autonomous Driving: Introduction

 \section{Introduction}

-Autonomous driving marks a transformative leap in transportation, heralding potential enhancements in safety, efficiency, and accessibility.
-Fundamental to this progression is the vehicle's capability to decode its surroundings.
-To tackle the intricacies of real-world contexts, integration of various sensors is imperative: cameras yield detailed visual insights, LiDAR grants exact geometric data, \etc Through this multi-sensor fusion, a comprehensive grasp of the environment is achieved.
-While current Masked Autoencoders (MAE) excel at learning robust representations for a single modality ~\cite{pang2022masked, tian2023geomae}, they struggle to effectively combine the semantic depth of images with the geometric nuances of LiDAR point clouds, especially in the realm of autonomous driving.
-This limitation presents an obstacle to attaining the nuanced understanding necessary for crafting robust and potent representations.
+Autonomous driving marks a transformative leap in transportation, heralding potential enhancements in safety, efficiency, and accessibility~\cite{xie2023robobev, wang2023unitr, li2022bevformer, liang2022bevfusion}.
+Fundamental to this progression is the vehicle's capability to decode its surroundings~\cite{wei2023surroundocc, zhang2023occformer, yang2023bevformer}.
+To tackle the intricacies of real-world contexts, integration of various sensors is imperative: cameras yield detailed visual insights, LiDAR grants exact geometric data, \etc Through this multi-sensor fusion, a comprehensive grasp of the environment is achieved~\cite{liu2023bevfusion, athar20234d}.
+Nonetheless, the reliance on extensively labeled data for multi-sensor fusion poses a significant challenge due to the high costs involved.

-MAE has shown notable success in 2D vision~\cite{bao2021beit, xie2022simmim, he2022masked}.
-Some self-supervised frameworks, such as~\cite{zhang2023learning}, attempt to use 2D pre-trained knowledge to inform 3D MAE pre-training.
-However, these efforts yield only minor performance enhancements, primarily due to challenges in bridging 2D and 3D data spaces.
-On the other hand, as shown in Figure \ref{teaser} (a), methods like PiMAE~\cite{chen2023pimae} focus on directly fusing 2D and 3D data.
-However, these approaches often neglect the nuances between indoor and outdoor scenes.
-Such oversight complicates their application in autonomous driving contexts, which are characterized by extensive areas and intricate occlusion relationships.

-To address the identified challenges, UniM$^2$AE is introduced as a self-supervised pre-training framework optimized for integrating two distinct modalities: images and LiDAR data.
-The strategy aims to establish a unified representation space, enhancing the fusion of these modalities as shown in Figure \ref{teaser} (b).
-In this framework, the semantic richness of images is seamlessly merged with the geometric details captured by LiDAR to produce a robust and informative feature.